Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

 You can avoid typing the above commands to set the \api{PATH} each time you open a terminal under Linux by recording it in \file{~/.cshrc}.
 If you do not have this file in your home directory you can create one with the following content (e.g. using \tool{vim}~\cite{vim}):

-or copy an example from~\cite{mokhov-dot-cshrc-example} and update the \api{path} to include the above directory first.
-Thus, next time when you login and open terminal, Java 1.6 will always be your default.
-The same applies if you click on the NetBeans shortcut in the menu.
+or copy an example from~\cite{mokhov-dot-cshrc-example} and update the \api{path} to include the above directory to be the first on the list.
+Thus, next time when one logs in and opens a terminal, Java 1.6 will always be the default.
+The same applies to the {\java} used when one clicks on the NetBeans or Eclipse shortcuts in the graphical menu.